 Tuition fees for previous years

-We review our tuition fees and fee regulations each academic year, go to our full fee schedules and regulations page view the tuition fee schedules for previous years.
+We review our tuition fees and fee regulations each academic year, go to our full fee schedules and regulations page to view the tuition fee schedules and regulations for previous years.

 Depending on where you live within the UK, will depend on the finance you can apply for.